 During EFI Connect, Benny Landa and three other members of his team had a roundtable with the press delegation attenting the conference.
 "Things are changing and we have to keep up.
 One of these are the ways we interact with customers," said Landa.

 Landa reported that his company had signed 430 letters of intent (LOI), many with deposits.
-He reported that the company was on track with product development and expected to have its first product in beta testing at the end of 2013--both in Europe and in the US.
-This will be the Landa S10 cut-sheet, B1-format device, which is the most popular configuration according to Landa.
-Also, the platform’s print resolution has been increased from 600 to 1,200 dpi.
+He reported that the company was on track with product development and expected to have its first product in beta testing at the end of 2013.
+This will be the Landa S10 cut-sheet, B1-format device, which Landa said was the most popular configuration.
+Landa also said that the platform’s print resolution has been increased from 600 to 1,200 dpi.
 They are “on track to crossing into the offset quality range.”
 For Landa, "quality is not an option.
 It's not a feature.
 It's essential."